onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We need to redefine the flows of value

-If you think you’re on the side of truth - then you’re on our side and (maybe) we are on yours
+If you’re on the side of truth - then you’re on our side

 MrBeast is the GOAT of attention - even if everything he does is maybe net negative - perhaps his real contribution is teaching us about attention
 Roleplay show a goat picture